 Secondly, it’s worth looking into your preparations in regard to business continuity.
 If you live in an area that has never experienced extreme weather conditions before, then the sad truth is that this may no longer be something you can rely on.
 Putting together a plan for business continuity in the event of a natural disaster, combined with shoring up your premises to protect against environmental threats, is the best way to address this very 21st-century business problem.

 Technology has been nothing short of miraculous for businesses.
 A business owner can now allow staff to work remotely, make use of cloud storage rather than relying on paperwork, and sell their products and services to customers across the globe.

 However, one of the downsides of this technological revolution is that it has created a new vulnerability for businesses: data hacks and breaches.
 Thousands of companies have experienced this kind of security breach, with some of the most recognizable firms in the world falling victim to hackers over recent years.
 Technology may have solved business problems that our forebears would have thought unsolvable, but it’s also created problems that our forebears never had to deal with.

 What can you do about it?

 The answer here is incredibly simple: take your data security seriously.
 Even small businesses need to treat the data they collect and hold as highly sensitive, not at the least because customers expect outstanding data management processes from the companies they buy goods or services from.

-Secondly, it is worth acknowledging a simple truth: even the most robust defences can occasionally be breached.
-As a result, it’s worth putting together a data breach response plan; hopefully you’ll never have to use it, but if you do, you’ll be glad you already have a framework for coping with the situation in place.
+Secondly, it is worth acknowledging a simple truth: even the most robust defenses can occasionally be breached.
+As a result, it’s worth putting together a data breach response plan; hopefully, you’ll never have to use it, but if you do, you’ll be glad you already have a framework for coping with the situation in place.